Is #GwenStefani Engaged Or Pregnant?

 Gwen Stefani has been facing rumors claiming she’s pregnant or engaged for months but so far, she does not appear to be either.

-Over the weekend, after enjoying an afternoon of ice skating with her three kids on Friday, Gwen Stefani was seen arriving to a church service with her family with no sign of a baby bump or engagement ring.
+Over the weekend, after enjoying an afternoon of ice skating with her three kids on Friday, Gwen Stefani was seen arriving at a church service with her family with no sign of a baby bump or engagement ring.

 On May 8, the Daily Mail shared photos of the 47-year-old singer walking into her Los Angeles church in a short denim skirt and knee-high boots.
-According to the report, Gwen Stefani had all three of her children, including 10-year-old Kingston, eight-year-old Zuma, and three-year-old Apollo, in tow.
+According to the report, Gwen Stefani had all three of her children, including 10-year-old Kingston, 8-year-old Zuma, and 3-year-old Apollo, in tow.

 “[Gwen Stefani] was wearing her trademark pale foundation, making her bright red lipstick pop out even more, and she accessorized with a red Chanel purse,” the outlet revealed to readers.